MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 - **-thalami choice** Select method to be used for thalamic segmentation; options are: nuclei,first,aseg

 - **-white_stem** Classify the brainstem as white matter

+- **-first_dir /path/to/first/dir** utilise pre-calculated output of FSL FIRST run on input T1-weighted image; must have been computed in the same space as FreeSurfer T1w

 Options common to all 5ttgen algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^